 The foundation of the program would be a system of modular appliances - similar to the system for lower extremity amputees that the Winnipeg unit has developed and introduced - for the first time anywhere - into a consistent clinical service at the Manitoba Rehabilitation Hospital.
-Composed primarily of simple, prefabricated parts that fit together like tinkertoys, modular prostheses have had a remarkable effect on the hospital's amputee program: because the components are so easy and quick to assemble, adjust and change, previously experienced delays in fitting and treatment have been all but eliminated; and because, along with this development, tinkertoy limbs have been incorporated into the clinical service, every lower extremity amputee is considered a candidate for an artificial limb, regardless of age or physical condition.
-The result is that the percentage of amputees who are fitted with and trained on artificial limbs has jumped in the past few years from 50 or 60 percent to 98 percent and this in face of the mounting proportion of geriatric patients (60 percent) who make up the typical caseload!
-Modular systems, the Winnipeg Unit feels, are the way of the future.
-In their view, they will form the main building block of a broad, highly polished tinkertoy service that will draw on the collective art and skills of physicians and amputation surgeons, rehabilitation engineers, prosthetists (possibly orthotists), and therapists, and on modern methods of production, distribution and com-munication.
-They forsee, for ex-ample, the use of highly sophisti-cated equipment that can "look" at an amputee and transmit data by wire to a central distribution centre, which would be situated, perhaps far away from the clinical arena, in an area where transportation and communication networks converge.
-Quickly constituted prostheses, in-herently adjustable in important ways, would be shipped back to the clinic where, after application and adjustment, the amputee would begin rehabilitation training.
+Composed primarily of simple, prefabricated parts that fit together like tinkertoys, modular prostheses have had a remarkable effect on the hospital's amputee program: because the components are so easy and quick to assemble, adjust and change, previously experienced delays in fitting and treatment have been all but eliminated; and because, along with this development, tinkertoy limbs have been incorporated prosthetists (possibly orthotists), and therapists, and on modern methods of production, distribution and communication.
+They forsee, for example, the use of highly sophisticated equipment that can "look" at an amputee and transmit data by wire to a central distribution centre, which would be situated, perhaps far away from the clinical arena, in an area where transportation and communication networks converge.
+Quickly constituted prostheses, inherently adjustable in important ways, would be shipped back to the clinic where, after application and adjustment, the amputee would begin rehabilitation training.
 In the event of special problems that could not be handled alone by the clinic staff, the Winnipeg group offers two solutions: either the patients would be transferred to another centre equipped to deal with their needs, or the problem would be fed to experts, regardless of their geographical position, and their advice returned for application at the discretion of the managing physician.
-In the latter case, remote control viewing of microfilm records would be incorporated for relaying background information.
-For areas of concentrated population, the Winnipeg unit envisions a rehabilitation complex which would provide the necessary skills for handling both special and routine cases.
-At these centres there would be a network of research, design, development and education activities, plus the same sort of facilities for evaluating world-wide developments as now exist at prosthetics units in Winnipeg, Toronto and Montreal.
-Since members of each group within this complex would be involved to some degree in the over-all program, exchange of information would be ensured.
-Thus the researcher would take on the additional role of edu-
+In the latter case, remote control viewing of